Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 |:----------|---------:|---------:|---------:|
 |lambda.min | 0.9979473| 0.0026283| 0.9979454|

-As we can see from *Table 7* the R-squared value is 0.997, indicating that the model explains 99% of the variance in the data and the MSE is 0.002628338, indicating that the model has a low error rate.
+As we can see from *Table X* the R-squared value is $0.997$, indicating that the model explains $99%$ of the variance in the data and the MSE is $0.002628338$, indicating that the model has a low error rate.
-The accuracy of the model is 0.9979473, indicating that the model is able to predict the amount of calories with high accuracy.
+The accuracy of the model is $0.9979473$, indicating that the model is able to predict the amount of calories with high accuracy.
 The plot shows the predicted values against the actual values on the test data The points are close to the diagonal line, indicating that the model is making accurate predictions.